The CT Clinic

 We have simplified our pricing structure to make CT scans more accessible and predictable for pet owners and referring vets:

-Includes contrast studies and a full written report
+up to 4 anatomical areas.
+Includes sedation or general anaesthetic, contrast studies and a full written report

-These prices apply to both our clients and referrals from local veterinary practices via Pet People Pro.
+These prices apply to both our clients and referrals from local veterinary practices.
 We believe that fixed pricing provides clarity and helps vets confidently recommend CT scans to their clients.

 Will my pet need to be asleep?